 |💰 Best budget hotel:||EVEN Hotels Pittsburgh Downtown, an IHG Hotel|

-10 Best Areas to stay in Pittsburgh for tourists
+Map of 10 Best neighborhoods to stay in Pittsburgh:

-1. Downtown, where to stay in Pittsburgh for first-timers
+10 Best areas to stay in Pittsburgh for tourists are:

 You will also be perfectly positioned to explore the entire city.
 The downtown area is surrounded by other popular districts including the Strip and Uptown.
 Downtown Pittsburgh is a safe neighborhood, pratice common sense during your stay as you travel to any city in the world, you will be fine.